boredazfcuk/docker-icloudpd/README.md

    boredazfcuk/icloudpd
    ```

-   This is an example of the command I run to create a container on my own machine:
+   So an example of a true command would look something like this:

    ```
    docker create \